dexfs/bfx-challenge/README.md

 $ npm run server2
 ```

-## How run the clients
+## How to run the clients
-> must be execute in separate terminal instance
+> must be executed in separate terminal instance

 ```bash
 // client1